evert/evert.github.com/_posts/2022/2022-08-13-syntactic-sugar.md

 > concisely, or in an alternative style that some may prefer.

 The thing is, isn't every language feature beyond the bare minimum of what makes a language turing-complete syntax sugar?

-You don't need classes because you can use functions and objects.
-You don't really need types if you have strings for everything.
-Functions can be implemented with goto.
-Multiply can be implemented with addition, `or` and `and`, `xor` can be implemented with `nand`, async/await can be implemented with generators.
+* You don't need classes because you can use functions and structs.
+* You don't really need types because everything can fit in a string.
+* Functions can be implemented with goto.
+* Multiply can be implemented with addition.
+* `or` and `and`, `xor` can be implemented with `nand`.
+* async/await can be implemented with generators.

 Almost everything is syntax sugar, that's not a bad thing, it's just uninteresting.